kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 This analysis aims to find out the impact of different sampling rate configuration on the Istio proxy and overall call chain.

-At the end of the analysis, different scenarios are compared, like Istio resource consumption, throughput, and impact of other Kubernetes components.
+At the end of the analysis, different scenarios are compared, like Istio resource consumption, throughput and impact of other Kubernetes components.

 ## Setup
 ### OpenTelemetry